tdwg/bdq/tg2/_build_review/templates/bdqtest/bdqtest_landing-header.md

 The set of information most relevant to the Biodiversity Data Quality (BDQ) Tests can be found in the following subset of resources:

-- **BDQ Tests and Assertions** - Defines how each Test is modeled using standard vocabulary terms and how it should behave under various conditions.
+- **BDQ Tests and Assertions** - Defines how each Test is modelled using standard vocabulary terms and how it should behave under various conditions.
 This document.
 - [**BDQ Tests Quick Reference Guide**](../terms/bdqtest/index.md) - Provides a concise, easy-to-read reference about the BDQ Tests.
   - [BDQ Test Index by Use Case](../terms/bdqtest/qrg_index_by_usecase.md)
   - [BDQ Test Index by Information Element Acted Upon](../terms/bdqtest/qrg_index_by_ie_actedupon.md)